g-clef/g-clef.github.io/lab/hardware.md

 #### OS

-I'm running vanilla Ubuntu 22.04LTS  on the servers.
-I'm only running the server version.
+I'm running vanilla Raspian on all the servers, because one of my early trobleshooting attempts for the drive issues mentioned above was to try Raspian over ubuntu.
+It didn't make a difference, but I left the drives at Raspian.
+Kubespray doesn't seem to care, so it's stayed there.
+Note: I'm only running the server version.
 Life lesson: never run a GUI on Linux unless you like rebuilding your Window manager every other year.
 As mentioned before, I don't enjoy that anymore.
 Looking back at the number of times I found myself with a broken window manager after a dist-upgrade, I don't think I enjoyed it then, either.
 Why I kept doing it remains a mystery to me.